 - Hwy O to Hwy G: 6.0 miles.
 Some scenic moments, but mud and logjams are detractions.
 Put-in and take-out are muddy.

 - Hwy G to Darlington/Festival Grounds Park: 9.1 miles.
 A decent prospect.
-Note, while traditionally this leg is cleared of logjams for the annual canoe race, I’m not sure this has happened the past few years.
 As of 2020, there is a large logjam on this leg that requires a difficult portage up steep and muddy banks.
+This might be cleared out for the 2021 Darlington Canoe Festival.

 - Darlington/Black Bridge Park to Roller Coaster Road: 4.2 miles.
 A good prospect.
 Fun rapids located by the campground.
 Many put-in options in Darlington.
 Take-out is muddy and tricky.